-A pioneering attempt to deal with dynamic scenes was suggested in [8].
+A pioneering attempt to deal with dynamic scenes was suggested in [1].
 In his work, the entropy of an auto regressive process was minimized with respect to the motion parameters of all frames.
 But the implementation of this approach may be impractical for many real scenes.
 First, the auto regressive model is restricted to scenes which can be approximated by a stochastic process, and it can not deal with dynamics such as walking people.
-In addition, in [8] the motion parameters of all frames are computed simultaneously, resulting in a difficult non-linear optimization problem.
+In addition, in [1] the motion parameters of all frames are computed simultaneously, resulting in a difficult non-linear optimization problem.
+Moreover, extending this method to deal with multiple dynamic textures requires segmenting the scene into its different textures [2].
+With the proposed approach, no segmentation is needed.